Open Era tennis records – Women's singles: Titles by court type

+Olympic tournaments

+Tennis was reinstated as an official Olympic sport in 1988.
+There have been nine tournaments in the Open Era.

 WTA rankings achievements

 WTA rankings began in 1975.
 These weekly rankings determine tournament eligibility and seedings.
 At the end of each year they also become the official WTA season rankings.

 Correct as of 7 October 2024 with (▲) indicating active streaks..